seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 You fools of fortune, trencher-friends, time's flies,
 Of man and beast the infinite malady
 Crust you quite o'er!
 What, dost thou go?
-Soft! take thy physic first—thou too—and thou;—
+Soft! take thy physic first--thou too--and thou;--
 Stay, I will lend thee money, borrow none.

 *\[Throws the dishes at them, and drives them out]*